US, UK leaders raise fresh alarms about Chinese espionage

 McCallum said the Chinese government and its “covert pressure across the globe” amounts to “the most game-changing challenge we face.”

 “This might feel abstract.
-But it’s real and it’s pressing,” McCallum said.
+But it’s real and it’s pressing,” he said.
 “We need to talk about it.
 We need to act.”

-A spokesman for the Chinese embassy in Washington, Liu Pengyu, said in an emailed statement that China “firmly opposes and combats all forms of cyber attacks” and called U.S. accusations groundless.
+A spokesman for the Chinese embassy in Washington, Liu Pengyu, rejected the allegations from the Western leaders, saying in an emailed statement to The Associated Press that China “firmly opposes and combats all forms of cyber attacks” and calling the accusations groundless.

+“We will never encourage, support or condone cyber attacks,” the statement said.

-In a nod to current tensions between China and Taiwan, Wray said any forcible takeover of Taipei by Beijing would “would represent one of the most horrific business disruptions the world has ever seen.”
+In a nod to current tensions between China and Taiwan, Wray also said during his speech that any forcible takeover of Taipei by Beijing would “would represent one of the most horrific business disruptions the world has ever seen.”

-Last week, the U.S. government’s director of national intelligence said there were no indications Chinese President Xi Jinping was poised to take Taiwan by military force.
-Avril Haines did say Xi appeared to be planning for that potential action as part of a broader goal of reunification of Taiwan.
+Last week, the U.S. government’s director of national intelligence, Avril Haines, said at an event in Washington that there were no indications Chinese President Xi Jinping was poised to take Taiwan by military force.
+But she that did say Xi appeared to be “pursuing the potential” for such an action as part of a broader Chinese government goal of reunification of Taiwan.

 After the appearance with his British counterpart, Wray said that he would leave to others the question of whether an invasion of Taiwan was more or less likely after Russia’s invasion of neighboring Ukraine.
-“I don’t have any reason to think their interest in Taiwan has abated in any fashion,” Wray said, adding that he hoped China had learned what happens “when you overplay your hand,” as he said the Russians have done in Ukraine.
+But, he said, “I don’t have any reason to think their interest in Taiwan has abated in any fashion” and added that he hoped China had learned what happens “when you overplay your hand,” as he said the Russians have done in Ukraine.

 The FBI director said there are signs the Chinese, perhaps drawing lessons from Russia’s experience since the war, have looked for ways to “insulate their economy” against potential sanctions.